📊 Our Test Results:

 Zendesk vs Help Scout

-Zendesk wins on: Scale, AI capabilities, and integration ecosystem
+Zendesk wins on: Scale, AI features, marketplace breadth, deeper enterprise support

 Help Scout wins on: Simplicity and warmth — better for small customer-first teams